 - Form crust.
-Line the bottom of a 7” springform pan with parchment paper, and using about half of the chocolate nut crumble, form a crust by pressing the crumble down onto the pan with your fingers until the base is fully covered.
+Line the bottom of a 7” springform pan with parchment paper, and using about half of the chocolate nut crumble (around one loose cup), form a crust by pressing the crumble down onto the pan with your fingers until the base is fully covered.
 Let sit in the refrigerator.

 - Make ice cream filling.
 Add coconut cream, cashews, vanilla flavoring, dates, and cinnamon to a high powered blender.
 Do not add cacao powder yet!
 If not using a high powered blender, I recommend that you soak the cashews in water for at least 30 minutes (preferably an hour) beforehand for ultimate creaminess.
 Blend until smooth.

 - Pour out half of the ice cream mixture onto the chocolate nut crust (around 2 cups) and set in the freezer.

 - Make the chocolate ice cream layer by adding the cacao powder to the leftover ice cream mix.
 Blend until combined.
 Set aside in the fridge.
 You need to wait for the vanilla layer to freeze a bit before adding the chocolate layer.